mattiasahlsen/Natural-Computation-Project/notes.md

 Have a probability to agument in different ways (in the pipeline somehow) Look up Img-aug library
 Look up Google collab

+Try drop, replace with previous row and custom loss function which calculates to 0 MSE against test set from the competition